josdejong/typed-function/README.md

    `./test/browser.html`  and `./test/browser.min.html` in your browser.
 5. Commit the changes
 6. Merge `develop` into `master`, and push `master`
-7. Create a git tag, and pus this
+7. Create a git tag, and push this
 8. publish the library:
     ```
     npm publish